 Data from Capital IQ, a division of Standard & Poor's.

 You've probably heard of most of these companies, and perhaps you find their discounts tantalizing.
-But some of their current valuations are still not that cheap, and some of their business models may be outside your circle of competence.
-There are a lot of other great companies in the market, too.
-Plus, they all may be discounted further.
+But some of their current valuations are still not that cheap and some of their business models may be outside your circle of competence.
+Plus, a lot more great companies sell for half-off in this market, too.
 How should you proceed?

 This article was originally published Oct.
 13, 2008.
 It has been updated.